Submit an ATP Question

 Where can I find the application to apply?
-At the Caltrans website.
+At the Caltrans website for Cycle II.

 Which Application should be used, the CTC Application or the Caltrans Application?
 There is not a CTC application.
-The correct application can be found on the Caltrans website.
+The correct application can be found on the Caltrans website for Cycle II.

 Can the applications be submitted to your local Caltrans District office or do they have to be delivered to Sacramento?
 Please see page 2 of the application instructions.
-Applications must be delivered as follows.
+Applications must be postmarked by June 1, 2015 to:

-The application instructions state that applications must be delivered by mail or hand delivered by appointment.
+The application instructions state that applications must be delivered by mail.
 Can they be delivered by FedEx?
-Probably not, Fedex will not deliver to a PO Box.
+Probably not, FedEx will not deliver to a PO Box.

 To whom should support letters be addressed to?
 Address to Caltrans and include with your application.
 Make sure the letter is on your company/agency letterhead.

 Are there separate applications for infrastructure and non-infrastructure grants?
 No, all project types will apply using the same application.